MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Move-CsUser.md

 ## SYNOPSIS

 Moves one or more user accounts enabled for Skype for Business Server to TeamsOnly (or the reverse).
 This cmdlet also can be used to move on-premises users from one pool to another.

+**PRE-REQUISITES**
+- Install or upgrade MicrosoftTeams powershell module with version >= 5.2.0
+- Run Set-TeamsEnvironmentConfig -TeamsEnvironmentName TeamsChina

+Above command needs to be run once per machine(SFB on-prem FE machine, admin toolbox) where move-csuser is triggered.

 ## SYNTAX